 Who do you aspire to be like in the music business?

-There’s a couple of people, I think prolific songwriters in general, so people like Prince, I don’t aspire to be like him exactly, definitely like to get to a level where people all sing your songs, you play shows that are that big, a good example of that is someone like Ed Sheeran who’s songs are so good and it’s all about his songs, he manages to play Wembley for three nights in a row and it gets sold out and everyone comes and screams every lyric which is definitely a dream.
-In general I’d like to be just as good a musician as I can be and have people respect me for doing what I love.
+There’s a couple of people, I think prolific songwriters in general, so people like Prince, I don’t aspire to be like him exactly, definitely like to get to a level where people all sing your songs, you play shows that are that big, a good example of that is someone like Ed Sheeran whose songs are so good and it’s all about his songs, he manages to play Wembley for three nights in a row and it gets sold out and everyone comes and screams every lyric which is definitely a dream.
+In general, I’d like to be just as good a musician as I can be and have people respect me for doing what I love.

 What are your plans for the next year, will you be going to college?

 My plans for the next year is to be doing as much music as possible.
 My ideal situation is to scrap the rest of school but I’m not so sure if the parents are going to be too happy with that!
 There’s lots of stuff going on behind the scenes and it’s all very exciting and if anything gets pulled off then hopefully I can jump out of school, but so far it’s looking like I might have to be there for the first bit of September.
-In my head my plan is to do September, maybe a bit of October, then October half term hits and they go ‘Reuben you can’t cope with this now, we have to go to America!’ so that’s what my aim is, so if anyone’s reading this right now and thinking oh we need someone to go and do a record or something, hit me up cos I’ll do anything!
+In my head, my plan is to do September, maybe a bit of October, then October half term hits and they go ‘Reuben, you can’t cope with this now, we have to go to America!’ so that’s what my aim is, so if anyone’s reading this right now and thinking oh we need someone to go and do a record or something, hit me up because I’ll do anything!

 Mother – But you have got A-Levels.

 Reuben – I have got A-Levels but they’re not very important on the grand scheme of things, so if anyone’s thinking of record deals, come over I’ve got lots of songs for you!